The Santa Cruz Rent Control and Tenant Protection Act

 The just cause for eviction section (Section 5) establishes Just Cause Eviction laws that will be applied to every residential and apartment property in the City of Santa Cruz.
 There are no exemptions.
 Section 5 details and defines “just causes” to terminate a tenancy with a standard list with one big exception - the end of a lease is excluded, and therefore no longer a valid reason to give tenants notice to move.

-Additionally, housing providers must provide at least six times the current fair market rent as relocation assistance to affected Tenant households if one of the following “just causes” is present:
+Additionally, housing providers must provide at least six times the then current fair market rent as relocation assistance to affected Tenant households if one of the following “just causes” is present:

 · Vacating an unpermitted rental unit (one missing one or more City building permits)